National language: Slovakia

 The Slovak language is the national language of Slovakia.

 Slovenia

 The Slovene language is the national language of Slovenia.
 There are 6 minority languages.

 South Africa

-South Africa has 12 official languages, namely Afrikaans, English, isiNdebele, Sepedi, Sesotho, siSwati, Setswana, Xitsonga, Thsivenda, isiXhosa and isiZulu, and on July of 2023, South African Sign Language was made the twelfth official language of South Africa by constitutional amendment.
+South Africa has 12 official languages, namely Afrikaans, English, South Ndebele, Northern Sotho, Southern Sotho, Swati, Tswana, Tsonga, Venda, Xhosa and Zulu, and on July of 2023, South African Sign Language was made the twelfth official language of South Africa by constitutional amendment.

-The South African constitution further explicitly supports the promotion of the indigenous Khoi, Nama, and San languages; Sign language; community languages such as German, Greek, Gujarati, Hindi, Portuguese, Tamil, Telugu, Urdu; and languages used for religious purposes such as Arabic, Hebrew, and Sanskrit.
+The South African constitution further explicitly supports the promotion of the indigenous Khoisan languages; Sign language; community languages such as German, Greek, Gujarati, Hindi, Portuguese, Tamil, Telugu, Urdu; and languages used for religious purposes such as Arabic, Hebrew, and Sanskrit.

 Spain

 Spain has one national constitutional language, Spanish or Castilian, but there are four other languages that are co-official in some territories: Galician language in Galicia, Basque in Euskadi and part of Navarre, Catalan language in Catalonia, Balearic Islands and Valencia (as Valencian), and Aranese in Val d'Aran.